Helping millions of people navigate the world of technology.

 Confirm Uninstall Steam From Windows

-After you remove it, download and install the Steam app again.
+Step 4: After removing it, download and install the Steam app again.
 After this, you will not see any errors.